pirocorp/Eve-Echoes-Industries/manuals/Azure Web Deployment Troubleshooting.md

     workingDirectory:
 ```

 **Publish web projects is very important to be false.
-With Blazor Web Assembly Hosted we have to separate applications.
+With Blazor Web Assembly Hosted we have two separate applications.
 Web application which serves blazor application.
 Otherwise this will produce two zip files and deployment will fail.**

 ```yml
 publishWebProjects: false